Photo books come in a range of options and styles, from softcover with images front and back, to hardcover with no images at all, and more in-between.

-- Page layouts (15%) How easy it is to apply a layout style to a page, how many layout options there are, and are they all sorted for easy access.
+- Page layouts (15%) How easy it is to apply a layout style to a page, how many layout options there are, and whether they're all sorted for easy access.

 - Text placement (15%) How easy it is to place text on the page, and how many options for text placement there are.

-- Sign-up/set-up process (10%) How easy it is to get started using a service.
+- Sign-up/set-up process (10%) How easy it is to get started using a photo book service.

-- Assistance (10%) We look for the presence of 'getting started' guides, help files, videos, FAQs, tooltips, on-page guidelines or any other assistance provided in the book creation process.
+- Assistance (10%) We look for the presence of 'getting started' guides, help files, videos, FAQ sections, tooltips, on-page guidelines or any other assistance provided in the photo book creation process.